cshariq/snowday/README.md

 Often times school board will consider the times a snowday has already occured.
 To account for this users can enter how many snowdays have already happened.
 The website will then recalculate the snowday prediction based on this information.
 ### - **Auto Location**:
 Too lazy to type in your location all the time?
 Snowday app will always check for your current location once location permissions have given.
 Snowday predictions will be given for the location fetched.
-### - **Accessibility**:
-Available on any device anywhere, dark mode because its just better, and hosted with a easy to remember URL so you don't have to go looking for this website.
-### - **This app won't be given up on!!**:
-Using google's API's we collect user demographic to see where our targetted audience resides in, for areas where there's a majority of the audience more research might be done to better tailor the algorithm to that area.
-Rigth now its optimized for areas residing in the states/provinces Ontario and Quebec in Canada.
-The algorithm is robust enough that it will still be 90% accurate for all other areas!